Mantas9/floor_tracker/readme.md

 ## What is Floor Tracker?

-A CLI tool which returns various info about a certain listing on MagicEden
+A CLI tool which returns various info about a certain listing on MagicEden.

 ## Usage